Rob-Pait/dreamcloud-docs/README.md

 Publishing to zendesk
 ---------------------
-Use the publish.py script in the https://github.com/dreamhost/zendesk-publish-script Instructions are in that repo
+Use the publish.py script in the https://github.com/dreamhost/zendesk-publish-script Instructions are in that repo on how to publish to zendesk

-repo to publish to zendesk.
 Building the Documentation
 --------------------------
 run `tox` in the repo to build the documentation, the build directories are in
 $category/$section/build.